Construction and On-site Performance of the LHAASO WFCTA Camera: Laboratory Tests and Assembly

 \subsection{Assembly Techniques of the Camera}

-The assembly process includes four steps: the gluing of the two halves of the funnel, the gluing of the funnels and a PAB, the assembly of sub-clusters, and the assembly of the camera.
-According to the camera design requirements, the RMS deviations of length ($L_{C}$) and width ($W_{C}$) of the funnels are required to be less than $\pm$0.1 mm and the camera focal plane flatness to be less than $\pm$0.6 mm.
-If the assembly processes do not meet the design requirements, camera performances will be degraded.
-Particular care is needed in three of the assembly steps: the correct gluing of the two halves of the funnels to guarantee the same dimensions for all of them, the gluing of the funnels on the PAB to ensure the perfect planarity of the funnels' upper entrance, and the sub-cluster assembly to ensure that all of them have the same height to guarantee the planarity of the whole camera focal plane.
+The assembly process includes four steps: the gluing of the two halves of the funnel, the gluing of the funnels and a preamplifier board (PAB), the assembly of sub-clusters, and the assembly of the camera.
+To prevent the clearances between the side wall of light funnels from exceeding 0.2~mm, the RMS deviations of length ($L_{C}$) and width ($W_{C}$) of the funnels are required to be less than $\pm$0.1 mm, and the height differences induced by the tilt of funnels to be less than $\pm$0.6 mm.
+If the assembly processes do not meet the requirements, the collection efficiency will be degraded.
+Particular care is needed in three of the assembly steps: the correct gluing of the two halves of the funnels to guarantee the same dimensions for all of them, the gluing of the funnels on PAB to ensure the perfect planarity of the funnels' entrance, and the sub-cluster assembly to ensure that all of them have the same height to guarantee the planarity of the whole camera focal plane.

 In order to address the challenges, two kinds of assembling jigs were designed and fabricated by using 3D printing technology.
-Fig.\ref{fig:fixture1} shows the funnel gluing jig where funnels are positioned while the glue is drying.
-With this method, the RMS deviations of $L_{C}$ and $W_{C}$ can be kept within $\pm$0.07 mm.
-Fig.\ref{fig:fixture} shows the funnels-PAB gluing jig, which is similar to a `box' with a removable cover.
+Fig.~\ref{fig:fixture1} shows the funnel gluing jig where funnels are positioned while the glue is drying.
+The measurement results of 550 randomly selected light funnel samples demonstrate that $L_{C}$ and $W_{C}$ can be kept within $\pm$0.07~mm by this method.
+Fig.~\ref{fig:fixture2} shows the funnels-PAB gluing jig, which is similar to a `box' with a removable cover.
 When the funnels and a PAB are slotted in the jig, the funnels are covered with an acrylic sheet, and then the jig together with the components are turned upside down for gluing.
 In this way, the entrances of the funnels will be constrained by gravity to lie on the surface of the acrylic sheet.
 In addition, for every sub-cluster, the height is measured and adjusted until it meets the required tolerance.
 With this method, the camera focal plane can achieve a flatness of $\pm0.3$ mm.
-Fig.\ref{fig:sc_camera} shows a sub-cluster (a) and a camera (b) in a clean room where they have been assembled.
+Fig.~\ref{fig:sc_camera} shows a sub-cluster and a camera in the telescope.